1efferson/1efferson/README.md

 ## About Me

-I'm a passionate software engineer with experience in Python, HTML, CSS, JavaScript, and Tkinter.
+I'm a passionate software developer with experience in Python and web development.
 I love building interactive and visually appealing applications that make everyday tasks easier and more enjoyable.

 ---